Luigi Cavalieri - Full-stack Developer

 23]

-It's usually a good idea to provide visual feedbacks to the user when an input event is triggered, that's why both the text content and the disabled attribute of our button change while the download is in progress.
-The artificial delay introduced in the onClickDownload() function ensures that we can appreciate the change in state even if the downloading doesn't involve a remote fetch of data.
+The artificial delay introduced in the onClickDownload() function ensures that we can appreciate the change in state of the button even if the download doesn't involve a remote fetch of data.

 Another thing to note is that although I wrote the columns array in the same file as the App component, in a real world application it would be better to place this metadata array into its own file.